 The mud flats now (mid-to-late June) sport a thick covering of grassy vegetation, thanks to the fertilizer provided by mounds of dead fish, and re-flooding the main pool will likely begin in late August, thus producing the desired duck-only environment just in time for their fall migration to the south.

 It’s not just ducks.
 Geese, including snow geese, as well as land animals (turkey, deer, rabbit, and squirrel) are all considered huntable game at the Refuge.
 Does the Refuge make money on the kills it allows on its property?
-Are hunters charged a fee for their permits — beyond, of course, the mandatory yearly purchase of the duck stamp?
+Are hunters charged a fee for their permits — beyond, of course, the mandatory yearly purchase of the Federal Duck stamp?
 Does MNWR charge a fee-per-pound for every dead animal?

 The Montezuma National Wildlife Refuge is free to pursue this agenda, despite the damage it causes.
 There is nothing I (or anyone else) can do except speak for the wildlife that cannot speak for themselves.